TempleEight/temple-docs/TempleEight/docs/getting-started.md

 <img alt="Tutorial System Architecture" src={useBaseUrl('img/tutorial-architecture.png')} />

+For more information on how Temple generated systems are architected, check out the [System Architecture](arch/system) section.

 ## Running the application
 Before attempting to run the application, ensure [Docker is installed](https://docs.docker.com/get-docker/) and the daemon is running.